n = CLng(expression)

 The conversion functions can be used e.g. if you want some operation result to be expressed as a particular data type (rather than the default data type).
 For example, use CInt or CLng to force integer arithmetic in cases where single-precision, or double-precision arithmetic normally would occur.

-Use the CLng function to provide internationally aware conversions from any other data type to a Long type.
+Use the CLng function to provide internationally aware conversions from any other data type to a value of the Long type.
 For example, different decimal separators are properly recognized depending on the locale setting of Windows system, as are different thousand separators.

 Note: CLng function differs from the Int and Fix functions, which truncate, rather than round, the fractional part of a number.
 If the fractional part is exactly 0.5, then the CLng function always rounds it to the nearest even number.
 For example, 0.5 rounds to 0, and 1.5 rounds to 2.